iKagnana/AP2-Taskies/README.md

 # AP2-Taskies
-React app for school project
+React app for school project.
 The main goal is to create an app that helps people organize their tasks.

 ## Deployement